Jacinth Ambrosia Airport

 Quarry

 The Jacinth-Ambrosia Mine is a mine operated by Iluka Resources in South Australia.
-The primary output of the mine is zircon, used in making ceramics.
-The mine exploits both the Jacinth and Ambrosia deposits which were discovered in 2004.
+The primary output of the mine is zircon, and it is the largest zircon mine in the world.

 Jacinth Ambrosia Airport